vbookshelf/Scary-TV-Triggered-by-Computer-Vision/README.md

 ### Lessons Learned

 - Set the GPU memory on the Raspberry Pi to 128.
-At 64 (the default setting) there is no sound.
+At 64 (the default setting) there is no sound.<br>
+Preferences --> Raspberry Pi Configuration --> Performance --> GPU Memory
 - The code can be a little unstable - the video may not pause at exactly the same place each time.
 - The wifi camera app works surprisingly well and having the flexibility to place the camera anywhere is very helpful.